srobo/dev-team-proposal/README.md

 ## Project Groups

-A _project group_ is a smaller group of self-selected volunteers who have a particular interest in working on something together.
+A _project group_ is a smaller group of one or more self-selected volunteers who have a particular interest in working on something together.
 The _project group_ should report progress regularly to the _Dev Team_.
 The _Dev Team_ oversees the various _project groups_ to ensure that they are on track and aligned with the goals of the charity. _Project groups_ are responsible for maintaining projects that they have.

 ### Formation of a Project Group